-- If necessary, copy the NA server files from the intermediate location to the correct locations on the NA servers in the disaster recovery location.
+- 1. If necessary, copy the NA server files from the intermediate location to the correct locations on the NA servers in the disaster recovery location.
 Maintain file ownership and permissions. - 2.
-Activate the NA cores in the disaster recovery location. - Start all NA services on all NA cores in the disaster recovery location.
-See "Start, Stop, or Restart All NA Services" on page 43. - b.
+Activate the NA cores in the disaster recovery location. - a.
+Start all NA services on all NA cores in the disaster recovery location.
+See Start, Stop, or Restart All Services. - b.
 After approximately one minute, connect using telnet or SSH as an NA administrator to the NA proxy on that NA core. - c.
 Run the following command: